 In today’s competitive labor market, you can’t make informed talent decisions without the full picture.
 Talent acquisition teams need talent intelligence to:

 Skills insights provide complete visibility into the workforce you have and the one you will need.
 Organizations who track in-demand and emerging skills are able to predict future skills gaps and make plans to fill them.
 What skills are required to keep up with the rapid change happening across industries?
 Talent intelligence allows you to identify these skills, anticipate their hiring trends, and stay ahead of the competition when recruiting for them.
+Skills provide a more granular way to search for talent where job titles fail.
+For example, job titles often fall prey to being too broad or narrow, making it difficult to discern where to start your recruiting efforts.
+Connecting company position data to external market insights with skills as the common denominator broadens talent pools and unlocks opportunities in the labor market as jobs continue to change at breakneck speed.

 Every step in the talent acquisition lifecycle has a cost.
 Accountable metrics like cost-per-hire, time-to-fill, time-to-hire, and quality of hire can be influenced with talent intelligence as the guide.
-Hiring teams can facilitate cost-effective and efficient recruitment processes to identify the best sourcing channels, refine selection criteria, and anticipate market trends.
+Hiring teams can facilitate cost-effective and efficient recruitment processes to identify the most effective sourcing channels, refine selection criteria, and anticipate market trends.

 Talent intelligence enables visibility into what other companies are doing to attract and hire top talent.
 What markets should you be targeting?
 What job title should you be using?
 How much do you need to pay to fill this role?
 Tracking competitors’ job titles, in-demand skills, sourcing strategy, and compensation supports an adaptable hiring strategy that keeps pace with the changing dynamics of the labor market.